 Foods To Strengthen You This Flu Season

-Garlic: Garlic is one of the best foods when it comes to a robust immune system.
+Garlic is one of the best foods when it comes to achieving a robust immune system.
 The best part is that it can be added to various dishes from pasta to chicken.

 Garlic helps fight off viruses thanks to its ability to boost t-cells.
-It can also fight against stress, which is one of the causes of low immunity, and it contains components that contribute to warding off germs.
+It can also help you fight against mental stress, which is one of the causes of low immunity.
+After all, garlic contains components that contribute to warding off germs.

 Containing manganese, ginger allows for disease resistance and healthy blood flow.